sharmitaranii/real-time-fraud-detection-ml/README.md

 ##  Deployment

 The final model was deployed using Streamlit to create an intuitive UI where users can upload new transaction data and receive fraud predictions in real time.
+The final model is deployed using Streamlit, offering a web interface where users can upload transaction data and receive predictions.
+This prototype simulates real-time detection by processing uploaded transactions in batches, and can be extended to support real-time data streams in production environments.

 ---